 Alternative Remedies for Slipped or Herniated Disc Pain

 This kind of pain can lead most people to the conclusion that surgery is necessary, but that’s not always the case.
-Let’s explore some alternatives that can be entertained before considering surgery for a slipped or herniated disc.
+Let’s explore some alternatives to surgery you can entertain before considering a procedure to treat a slipped or herniated disc.

 A lot of mainstream physicians immediately refer chronic pain patients to a pain management physician, who usually prescribes pharmaceutical medications or refers the patient to surgery.
 Surgery comes with a host of risks, both minor and critical, and long-term opioid use for pain is out of the question.
 The best course of treatment is always the one that’s comprehensive and addresses whole-body health.

 However, there are a few other ways patients have treated herniated disc pain and avoided surgery.
 They learn and practice: